kyren/piccolo/README.md

   impossible (longjmp error handling and adjacent behavior).
 * Perfect compatibility with certain classes of behavior in PUC-Rio Lua:
-  * PUC-Rio Lua behaves differently on systems depending on the OS, environment, compilation settings, system locale (In certain versions of PUC-Rio Lua, the way numbers are lexed changes depending on the system locale!
-Yes, really!), etc. `piccolo` is more or less aiming to emulate PUC-Rio Lua behavior with the "C" locale set with the default settings in `luaconf.h` on 64-bit Linux.
+  * PUC-Rio Lua behaves differently on systems depending on the OS, environment, compilation settings, system locale, etc. (In certain versions of PUC-Rio Lua, even the behavior of the *lexer* changes depending on the system locale!)
+    `piccolo` is more or less aiming to emulate PUC-Rio Lua behavior with the "C" locale set with the default settings in `luaconf.h` on 64-bit Linux.
   * The specific format of error messages.
   * The specific iteration order of tables, and the specific behavior of the length operator (the length operator currently functions correctly and will